William George Ainslie: Wife and children

-On 29 April 1858, Ainslie married Eliza Anne Sawer, daughter of Thomas Sawer of Ickham, Kent, and they had ten children; son Charles Bernard Ainslie was father of the Liberal politician Jack Ainslie.
+On 29 April 1858, Ainslie married Eliza Anne Sawer, daughter of Thomas Sawer of Ickham, Kent, and they had ten children; son Charles Bernard Ainslie was father of the Liberal politician Jack Ainslie and of Constance Mangskau (1907–1990), who had a Thai mother, Kunkaew, and became a nurse.

 Ainslie's widow outlived him by six years, dying on 27 December 1899.